 'In conclusion, commemoration of the sacrifices made in war to protect contemporary Australia is a public and private duty of Australian citizenship.
 It is best done by communities in their local war memorials across Australia.
 Here in Canberra it is best done nationally by generic memorials on Anzac Parade and by the Australian War Memorial's roll-of-honour individually.
-Finally, the very meaningful Parliament House - Australian War Memorial vista should be preserved and protected from the notion that every war, other operation or campaign, current political fashion or ethnic group needs to be commemorated individually.' (www.lakewarmemorialsforum.org/docs/23MarNeilJames.html, archived at https://webarchive.nla.gov.au/tep/157452)
+Finally, the very meaningful Parliament House - Australian War Memorial vista should be preserved and protected from the notion that every war, other operation or campaign, current political fashion or ethnic group needs to be commemorated individually.' (www.lakewarmemorialsforum.org/docs/23MarNeilJames.html)